 Who doesn’t like a feast of chocolate at this time of the year?
 We hang chocolate decorations on the tree, wrap boxes of continental chocolates to give as gifts, and most children will have an advent calendar containing miniature sweet treats.
 Over £250 million is spent on buying confectionary treats in the two weeks before Christmas.
-Chocolate contains theobromine, a stimulant similar to caffeine yet it’s very poisonous to dogs and should be avoided at all costs.
+Chocolate contains theobromine, a stimulant similar to caffeine, yet it’s very poisonous to dogs and should be avoided at all costs.
 Avoid putting any chocolates, wrapped or not under your Christmas tree, to avoid temptation for your four-legged friend.
 Remember that tour dog can very easily sniff out chocolate that is wrapped in tin foil wrappers or Christmas paper.

 If you suspect your dog has consumed more than a tiny amount of chocolate, contact your Vet to seek urgent advice.

 On the Eleventh day of Christmas….Eleven sack fulls of toys